 - a.
 This testing requirement applies to workers in High-Risk Congregate Settings-- Adult and Senior Care Facilities, Homeless Shelters, and State and Local Correctional Facilities and Detention Centers outside of correctional facility health care settings. - b.
 Asymptomatic unvaccinated or incompletely vaccinated workers are required to undergo diagnostic screening testing at least once weekly with either PCR testing or antigen testing.
-More frequent testing improves outbreak prevention and control and is encouraged, especially with antigen testing.

-4. Other Health Care Settings:
+More frequent testing improves outbreak prevention and control and is encouraged, especially with antigen testing. - 4.
+Other Health Care Settings: - a.

-- a.
 This testing requirement applies to workers in facilities enumerated in Section IV.C.1.b, as well as Adult Day Programs Licensed by the California Department of Social Services and Dental Offices. - b.
-Prior to September 30, 2021, all asymptomatic unvaccinated or incompletely vaccinated workers are required to undergo diagnostic screening testing at least once weekly with either PCR testing or antigen testing.
+Prior to December 27, 2021, all unvaccinated or incompletely vaccinated workers 1) who provide services or work at Adult Day Programs Licensed by the California Department of Social Services or at Dental Office facilities, or 2) whom the County has deemed to have met the requirements of an exemption to the health care worker vaccination requirement, as discussed in Section IV.C.3, are required to undergo diagnostic screening testing at least once weekly with either PCR testing or antigen testing.
 More frequent testing improves outbreak prevention and control and is encouraged, especially with antigen testing. - c.
-On and after September 30, 2021, the required weekly testing continues only for those unvaccinated or incompletely vaccinated workers 1) who provide services or work at Adult Day Programs Licensed by the California Department of Social Services or at Dental Office facilities, or 2) whom the County has deemed to have met the requirements of an exemption to the health care worker vaccination requirement, as discussed in Section IV.C.3.

-5. All Other County Employees:

-a.
-For County employees who are not already covered by Sections IV.E.1-4, beginning November 16, 2021, all unvaccinated or incompletely vaccinated employees are required to undergo diagnostic screening testing at least once weekly with either PCR testing or antigen testing.
-More frequent testing improves outbreak prevention and control and is encouraged, especially with antigen testing.

-6. Availability of Testing:

-a.
-The County will provide tests to satisfy the testing requirements for unvaccinated or incompletely vaccinated individuals required to be tested pursuant this policy during regular work shifts.
+On and after December 27, 2021, the required weekly testing continues for 1) unvaccinated or incompletely vaccinated workers who provide services or work at Adult Day Programs Licensed by the California Department of Social Services or at Dental Office facilities, 2) unvaccinated or incompletely vaccinated workers whom the County has deemed to have met the requirements of an exemption to the health care worker vaccination requirement, as discussed in Section IV.C.3, or 3) vaccinated workers who are booster-eligible but have not yet received their booster and are within the timeframe to do so, as discussed in Section IV.C.1. - 5.
+All Other County Employees: - a.
+For County employees who are not already covered by Sections IV.E.1-4, beginning November 15, 2021, all unvaccinated or incompletely vaccinated employees are required to undergo diagnostic screening testing at least once weekly with either PCR testing or antigen testing.
+More frequent testing improves outbreak prevention and control and is encouraged, especially with antigen testing. - 6.
+Availability of Testing: - a.
+The County will provide tests to satisfy the testing requirements for unvaccinated or incompletely vaccinated individuals or booster-eligible vaccinated individuals required to be tested pursuant this policy during regular work shifts.
 Alternatively, as explained in more detail below, individuals may choose to get tested on their own time by a health care provider or testing facility of their choice and submit the date-stamped and identifiable results to the County.
 The test used must be either a PCR or antigen test administered under the guidance of a health care professional; self-administered home tests are not sufficient.
 Any PCR (molecular) or antigen test used must either have Emergency Use Authorization by the U.S. Food and Drug Administration or be operating per the Laboratory Developed Test requirements by the U.S. Centers for Medicare and Medicaid Services.